-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes the breadth requirements, and presents an acceptable research seminar.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes the six breadth requirements.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that the requirements have been met.

 Please note, students admitted to the Ph.D. program who do not wish to complete the program may be considered for an M.S.E. degree with approval from the department and the Graduate School.
 Ph.D. students who have already been awarded the incidental M.A. are not eligible to earn an M.S.E.

 Teaching experience is considered to be a significant part of graduate education.
 All Ph.D. candidates are therefore required to assist with course instruction for the equivalent of two terms.